MeadowlarkDAW/Meadowlark/DSP_DESIGN_DOC.md

 Here I'll outline the goals and non-goals for built-in DSP effects that will be included in the RustyDAW project (and by extension Meadowlark).
 I'll also include some guidelines for developers.

+Note that everything mentioned in this document will be developed in parallel and independently from the core Meadowlark DAW project.
+You are free to take on any task mentioned in this document at any time.
+You are free to team up for certain tasks or work on a task solo.

 ### Goals
 The highest priority right now is a suite essential plugins for mixing (and essential effects for manipulating audio clips).
 The goal is to aim for at-least "pretty good" quality.
 We of course don't have the resources to compete with industry leaders such as FabFilter and iZotope.
 But the quality of the built-in effects should be good enough to where most producers can acheive a satisfactory mix with only internal plugins.